About

 A graduate of the Landscape Architecture program at Cal Poly, San Luis Obispo, Alix honed her expertise in conscious design, drawing inspiration from natural ecosystems, culture, art, and music.
 During her studies, she received the Award of Excellence in Community Service and an Award of Merit from the American Society of Landscape Architecture.

 When she's not designing outdoor spaces, Alix is out exploring them.
-In her free time, she gathers inspiration from backpacking adventures, scuba diving trips, traveling the globe, and volunteering at the beloved Lotusland.
+In her free time, she gathers inspiration from backpacking adventures, scuba diving trips, traveling the globe, and leading docent tours at the beloved Lotusland.

 Where it all began…